Compare Xfinity vs. CenturyLink

 Equipment, installation, contracts and data caps

-The sticker price isn’t the only thing you should pay attention to when comparing internet providers — there are often a number of extra fees that get added onto your bill.
+The sticker price isn’t the only thing you should pay attention to when comparing internet providers — there are often a number of extra fees that get added to your bill.
 Here’s how CenturyLink and Xfinity compare when it comes to some of the extras:

 - Installation: Xfinity doesn’t have any installation fees.
-For CenturyLink, you may have to pay a one-time installation fee of either $129 or $149 based on the internet technology at the address.
+For CenturyLink, you may have to pay a one-time installation fee of either $129 or $149 based on the internet technology at the address

-- Data caps: CenturyLink has unlimited data, while Xfinity’s are 1.23TB (1,229).
-Most people aren’t likely to come close to that, but if you live in a bigger household with heavy gamers or streamers, it’s worth considering.
-Xfinity will give you one freebie month per year to go over, but after that, it’ll cost $10 for every 50GB you exceed the cap.
+- Data caps: CenturyLink has unlimited data, while Xfinity’s are 1.23 TB (1,229 GB).
+Most won’t come close to that, but if you live in a bigger household with heavy gamers or streamers, it’s worth considering.
+Xfinity will give you one freebie month per year to go over, but after that, it’ll cost $10 for every 50 GB you exceed the cap

 CenturyLink vs. Xfinity internet and TV bundles